-REVINE, by means of Regenerative Agriculture, intends to rebuild soil organic matter and restore degraded soil biodiversity.
+REVINE, by means of Regenerative Agriculture, intends to rebuild soil organic matter and restore degraded soil biodiversity, resulting in both carbon drawdown and water cycle improvement, by using biofertilizers and amendments (fermented manure, compost and biochar).
 In particular, biochar is a carbon-rich substrate that has multiple effects and can be used as soil amendment.
 It increases soil water-holding capacity and nutrient-availability for plants, thus positively affecting plant growth and preventing water stress.
 Moreover, by improving soil's physical and chemical properties, biochar modifies microbial habitats and fosters the presence of plant beneficial microbes.
 Biofertilizers and amendments will be produced from crop residues.
+In this way, REVINE intends to valorize agricultural waste and to increase farmers income, promoting the circular economy.